VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 See [how to configure multiple retentions in VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#retention-filters).

 Retention filters can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
-You need to request a [free trial license](https://victoriametrics.com/products/enterprise/trial/) for evaluation.

 ## Downsampling